aymannedaa/simple-node-server/README.md

 # Simple nodejs express webserver

-Using Ansible this project deploys a docker container having a simple http webserver written in express and nodejs into one or more clean Ubuntu AWS EC2 instance(s), installing all the necessary software packages to allow the container to run.
+Using Ansible this project deploys into a clean Ubuntu AWS EC2 instance an Nginx Reverse Proxy that is used to enable HTTPS support and act as a load balancer redirecting HTTP/HTTPS traffic to 2 docker containers each running a simple http webserver using Express and Node, installing all the necessary software packages to allow the containers to run.

 A CI/CD pipeline has been created with Jenkins that listens to push changes on master branch then runs the unit tests and if successful builds the docker image and pushes it to dockerhub.
-Then Jenkins uses Ansible playbooks to provision one or more EC2 instances, stopping the previous docker container (if it exists), removing the image and running a new one (pulling the new image from dockerhub).
+Then Jenkins uses Ansible playbooks to provision an EC2 instance, stopping the first docker containers (if exists), removing the image and running the new one (pulling the new image from dockerhub).
+Then doing the same for the 2nd docker container so that there is no downtime for the whole application.
+Using docker compose would be a better approach in handling this (See TODO list at the end of this Readme).
+Finally Ansible runs the Nginx setup playbook to setup Nginx, install the necessary SSL certificate using Certbot and reloads Nginx configuration.

 ## API Endpoints: